Robust density estimation with the $\mathbb{L}_{1}$-loss. Applications to the estimation of a density on the line satisfying a shape constraint: Introduction

 The paper is organized as follows.
 The statistical framework is described in Section~\ref{sect-2} and the construction of the estimator as well as its properties are presented in Section~\ref{sec-ell-estimator}.
-The more specific properties of our estimator for estimating a mixture of densities that are monotone, convex or concave can be found in Sections~\ref{sect-kmono} and~\ref{sect-cvxcve} respectively while the case of a log-concave density is tackled in ~\ref{sect-logcc} respectively.
+The more specific properties of our estimator for estimating a mixture of densities that are monotone, convex or concave can be found in Sections~\ref{sect-kmono} and~\ref{sect-cvxcve} respectively while the cases of log-concave, $s$-concave and more generally $\cL$-concave densities are tackled in Section~\ref{section-s-shape}.
 These sections also contain some approximation results which may be of independent interest and are central to our approach.
+Some concluding remarks in Section~\ref{sect-conclusion} discuss the specificities and advantages of our approach as well as its limitations.
 The proofs are postponed to Section~\ref{sect-7}.